bristol-d/bbquiz/README.md

 Parsing of a question ends when another `.question` or `.pool` is encountered, or at the end of the file.

+### Configuration commands

+After `.filename`, which must be the first command, but before starting the first pool, you may optionally include any of the following commands:

+  * `.html ARG` inserts the argument into the HTML file for output.
+Used together with a here-document, you can use this to create a custom stylesheet for example, or to include extra content describing your file.
+You can use markdown and HTML in the argument.

 ## Question types

 ### Multiple choice (mcq)